sosw/sosw/docs/orchestrator.rst

 Orchestrator does the ...
 Orchestration.

 You can use the class in your Lambda as is, just configure some settings using one of the supported ways in :ref:`Config <components-config>`

+See also :ref:`Greenfield`

 .. automodule:: sosw.orchestrator
    :members: